mbaeumer/mbaeumer.github.io/_posts/2018-02-19-springbootlab-rest-template.markdown

 }
 {% endhighlight %}

-After building and starting the app, you can access the new endpoint with a username and a list of GitHub repositories will be shown in json format.<br/>
+After building and starting the app, you can access the new endpoint ("/repos/<username>)" list of GitHub repositories will be shown in json format.<br/>
 Further examples are discussed in future tutorials.
 A fully working example is available at the link below.

 ## Further resources